 60 metres further you come to a junction.
 Turn right.
 10 metres on are the Eastern Shaft sheds.
 These buildings have been destroyed twice: once by a boiler explosion in 1908, secondly by cyclone Larry in 2006.
 Rebuilt in 2007.
 One shed houses a Harkness compressor (possibly the only Harkness product surviving in Australia) and a very early and rare 1878 Marshall portable steam engine in good condition.

-31 metres on is the New Gully shaft building.
-This building houses an Ingersoll Rand tandem air compressor and winding gear for the Gully Shaft.
+31 metres on is the No.3 shaft building.
+This building houses an Ingersoll Rand tandem air compressor and winding gear for the No. 3 Shaft.
 Past this shed is a 400 foot shaft which joins the Gully Shaft.
 Keep walking and you return to the carpark.